Can Triage Nurses Help Prevent 911 Overload?

 "She mentioned that she'd had a bladder infection quite recently that was treated easily in an emergency department nearby," he recalls.

 Instead of just giving her the antibiotics, Holman also checked the patient's vital signs and talked to her.
 Her blood glucose levels were really high.
-She was depressed, and had stopped taking her diabetes medication, she told him.
+She was depressed and had stopped taking her diabetes medication, she told him.

 "We could actually offer her treatment for her behavioral health problem as well as treatment of her diabetes," he says, "in addition to [treating] her bladder infection."